 But although the operation was planned to begin in August 1941 of the year, but the Japanese Foreign Ministry and intelligence expressed doubts, which only grew stronger as they realized that the German blitzkrieg had failed.
 As a result, at a meeting of the government’s coordinating council and the imperial stakes, 3 of September, the meeting concluded that "since Japan cannot deploy large-scale operations in the north until February, it is necessary to quickly carry out operations in the south during this time."
 In fact, with its fierce resistance, the Red Army frustrated not only Berlin’s plans, but Japan’s plans for a “blitzkrieg” in the North.
 On October 1941, it was decided to postpone the possible operation to the spring of the year 3.

-But then Japan simply could not hit the USSR - its main forces were engaged on the southern fronts.
-The Kwantung Army gradually transferred its best units to other fronts, losing its power.
-In addition, the USSR did not even think of falling, in the east of the state Moscow still held significant combat-ready forces.
-General Iosif Apanasenko made great efforts to strengthen our forces in this area, to develop infrastructure capabilities.
-Apanasenko was able in the shortest possible time to organize the construction of a highway along the Trans-Siberian railway.
-By 1 September 1941, the road from Khabarovsk to Belogorsk was built.
-With him, the Far East actually turned into a big fortress.
-The USSR was forced to keep in the East the most powerful grouping of troops: from 32-s to 59-and calculated divisions of ground forces, with a total number of more than 1 million people, from 8 to 16 thousand guns and mortars, more than 2 thousand tanks and self-propelled artillery installations, from 3 to 4 thousand combat aircraft.
-It was a huge force that could seriously change the balance of power in the west of the country, with a different political situation.
+But then Japan simply could not hit the USSR - its main forces were occupied on the southern fronts.
+The Kwantung army gradually transferred its best units to other fronts, losing its power.
+In addition, the USSR did not even think of falling; in the east of the state, Moscow still held significant combat forces.
+General Joseph Apanasenko made great efforts to strengthen our forces in this direction and develop infrastructural capabilities.
+Apanasenko was able to organize the construction of a highway along the Trans-Siberian Railway as soon as possible.
+By September 1, 1941, a road was built from Khabarovsk to Belogorsk.
+Under him, the Far East actually turned into a large fortress.
+The USSR was forced to keep a powerful force grouping in the East: from 32 to 59 divisions of ground troops, with a total number of more than 1 million people, from 8 to 16 thousand guns and mortars, over 2 thousand tanks and self-propelled artillery installations, from 3 to 4 thousand combat aircraft.
+These were huge forces that could seriously change the balance of power in the west of the country, in a different political situation.

 Joseph Apanasenko, Commander of the Far Eastern Front, from January 1941 to June 1943.